The Kaimai Heritage Trail helps to bring these stories to life in the following locations:

 Karangahake Gorge and Waikino

 The Talisman, Woodstock and Crown mines are accessible via The Windows Walk.
 These remains are Category I Historic Places.
-Karangahake also features a cavernous underground pumphouse which is open to the pubic via a tunnel.
+Karangahake also features a cavernous underground pumphouse which is open to the public via a tunnel.

 The historic railway line from Karangahake to the Victoria Battery and Waikino can be either walked or cycled.
 At Karangahake, the 1 km long railway tunnel can be seen on a loop walk.
 Crossing the historic rail bridges at either end of the tunnel completes the railway experience for short stop visitors.